-Special abilities God has given believers through the Holy Spirit are called Spiritual Gifts.
-They are given to individual’s who accept Christ in order to do God’s work throughout His kingdom.
+Each of us receives special gifts when we accept Christ as our Savior.
 As Christians, it is a privilege to serve Him through our church as the body of Christ within our own community and beyond.
-We encourage you to complete your explore to find your own Spiritual Gifts by completing a Spiritual Gifts Assessment.
+We encourage you to explore your own Gifts by sampling different opportunities inside and outside the church.
 By identifying your gifts and passions you will be able to find the opportunities to fulfill God’s purpose for your life.

 Click an Image to see How & Where you can serve

 Roswell UMC has adopted a vision for missions from Acts 1:8 (NIV), “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 We interpret this verse to help group missions in the following ways:

 Jerusalem – Serving in our community (Family Promise)

 Judea – Equipping leaders in the church that already exists (Divine Providence Training Center)

 Samaria – Serving the marginalized in our community and the world (WellSpring Living)